HRS2591/Data-Analysis-Projects/Power BI Project/README.md

 ### We will aim at achieveing the following FOUR KEY OBJECTIVES:

-#1: Connect & Transform the Raw Data \n
+#1: Connect & Transform the Raw Data

 #2: Build a Relational Data Model
 #3: Add Calculated Fields with DAX
 #4: Design Interactive Power BI Reports